renpy/renpy/sphinx/source/style_properties.rst

 .. style-property:: activate_sound string

-    A sound that is played when the button is clicked.
+    A sound that is played when the button is activated (clicked).
+This is also played when a bar or drag is activated.

 .. style-property:: mouse string